What is Economic Substance Regulation in Dubai and what is its purpose

 The major purpose of introducing these regulations was because it had been included in the inclusive framework of the global Organization for Economic Co-operation and Development (OECD) on the Base Erosion Profit Shifting (BEPS).
 It was done as a response to the concerns laid down by the European Union.

-So, the issuance of this resolution of Economic substance regulation on April 20, 2019 was an important requirement to be fulfilled to remove Dubai from the blacklist of the European Union (EU) on October 10,2019.
+So, the issuance of this resolution of Economic substance regulation in Dubai, UAE on April 20, 2019 was an important requirement to be fulfilled to remove Dubai from the blacklist of the European Union (EU) on October 10,2019.
 Another major purpose of this jurisdiction is to make sure that the entities of the United Arab Emirates which perform the relevant activities do not artificially attract the profits which are not in sync with the economic activities taking place in the Dubai.

 This decision in the United Arab Emirate’s tax policy is nothing less than a milestone as it is a crucial step to its association with the global Organization for Economic Co-operation and Development (OECD) as well as with the directives of the Base Erosion Profit Shifting (BEPS).
 This jurisdiction has made the international players and their investors, address various concerns regarding their transparency.
 Hence, this will also strengthen and benefit the Dubai to meet up to and address such reputation concerns.

 For enquiries, call +971 5679 52590 / E-mail: firstname.lastname@example.org